Tag Archives: Wall Tracking

 Matching the code up with the telemetry and the video, it becomes apparent that ‘HandleExcessSteervalCase(RIGHT)’ is called by HandleAnomalousConditions(RIGHT) as soon as the EXCESS_STEER_VAL anomaly is detected.

-The first thing that HandleExcessSteervalCase() does it move forward for 500 mSec – the ‘skosh’ intended to clear the point where the anomaly occurred to obtain valid distance measurements.
+The first thing that HandleExcessSteervalCase() does is move forward for 500 mSec – the ‘skosh’ intended to clear the point where the anomaly occurred to obtain valid distance measurements.
 In this case, however, the video shows that the ‘forward’ direction was slanted off to the right instead of straight ahead, which meant that instead of detecting an ‘open corner’ condition with no trackable wall in range, the robot saw a trackable wall to the right at 77.2 cm, as the following telemetry line shows:

 216672: gl_Left/RightCenterCm = 219.7/77.2, Left/RightSteerVal = 1.00/-1.00